 Lean muscle tissue requires 3-4 times more calories to maintain compared to fat and is important in the process of energy metabolism.
 A pound of metabolically active muscle tissue requires 5-7 calories per pound to maintain while less active fat tissue, requires only 2 calories per pound.

-Finally, muscle plays an important role in the aging process.
+Finally, lean muscle plays an important role in the aging process.
 With advancing age we experience a loss of exercise capacity.
 This is due to first, to a decline in skeletal muscle mass and strength during aging and then a decrease in maximal oxygen uptake mainly due to a drop in maximal heart rate, according to Henning Wackerhage, PhD, a Senior Lecturer in Molecular Exercise Physiology at the University of Aberdeen.

-Did you Know this About Fat…
+Did You Know this About Fat

 Fat is found in the body in the form of triglycerides and stored in fat cells which are called adipocytes.
 According to Coyle, about 50,000 to 60,000 calories of energy are stored in fat cells throughout the body.
 Fat can also be stored within skeletal muscle cells.